TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 is included in the package for writing log messages to files, HTTP GET/POST locations, email via SMTP, generic sockets, queues, or OS-specific logging mechanisms such as syslog or the Windows NT event log.
 Destinations are served by :dfn:`handler` classes.
-You can create your own log destination class if you have special requirements not met by any of the built-in handler classes.
+You can create your own log destination kundi if you have special requirements not met by any of the built-in handler classes.

 By default, no destination is set for any logging messages.
 You can specify